auniquesun/auniquesun.github.io/happiness.md

 ---
 layout: page
-title: Ways to Happiness
+title: About Happiness
 # use-site-title: true
 ---

-> “The Ultimate Purpose of Life is to Enjoy Happiness.”
+> “Wine is constant proof that God loves us and loves to see us happy.” &nbsp;&nbsp;&nbsp;&nbsp;– Benjamin Franklin​

 <br/>